aditya-130/webservices-assignment-3/README.md

 | `GET`      | `/<id>`      | Retrieve full URL from short ID |
 | `PUT`      | `/<id>`      | Update an existing short URL    |
 | `DELETE`   | `/<id>`      | Delete a short URL              |

+This project has been done in collaboration with ahmetkarapinar and oykudanisik for the course Web Services and Cloud-Based Systems(
+X_418110) for the MS Computer Science programme at University Of Amsterdam